 Don’t Speak mixes bits and pieces of Phantoms and The Quiet Place, (it was shot under the lawsuit inviting title of The Silent Place).
 As you can probably guess from either title it involves a creature that hunts by sound.
 Unfortunately, as in the similarly themed Crypsis, the cast can’t keep their mouths shut.

 The effects in Don’t Speak are a major improvement over what I’ve seen in the director’s previous films.
 The creature itself is actor AJ Blackwell in a monster suit that’s much better than the one in Cupid.
-There are also several very nasty looking shots of the wounds the creature inflicts.
-Unfortunately, the cocoons the creature puts some of its victims in is so obviously nylon mesh it ruins the effect of the scenes.
+There are also several very nasty-looking shots of the wounds the creature inflicts.
+Unfortunately, the cocoons the creature puts some of its victims in are so obviously nylon mesh it ruins the effect of the scenes.

 The result is a film with a good monster and some good effects.
 But the attack scenes themselves are few, far between and less impressive than their aftermath.
 If they had even ramped up the tension between the attacks Don’t Speak still might have worked.
 Instead, it all falls pretty flat.